SaleemShahdi/SoftwareMethodology_Assignment4/README.md

 All info and details are in the [project description](https://saleemshahdi.github.io/Portfolio/ProjectDescriptions/Android/Android.html).
+Opening the link in another tab can be better for navigability.

 The paragraph below is what we submitted as the readme to the project as per the project instructions: